bd-j/prospector/doc/usage.rst

 .. code-block:: python

         if __name__ == "__main__":
+            import time
             from prospect.fitting import fit_model
             from prospect.io import write_results as writer
 		    from prospect import prospect_args

             # Get the default argument parser
             parser = prospect_args.get_parser()
-            # Add cutom arguments that controll the build methods
+            # Add custom arguments that controll the build methods
             parser.add_argument("--custom_argument_1", ...)
             # Parse the supplied arguments, convert to a dictionary, and add this file for logging purposes
             args = parser.parse_args()